ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 `github "nodes-ios/Codemine" ~> 1.0`

-Update and you're done.
+Update and you're done, you can now check if your URL contains specific query parameters or you can build your own `URL` and append parameters easily.

+Hey...you're welcome :)

 ## Parting Words
 Whew, we made it!

 We started out writing a lot of error prone code ourself for managing URLs more or less as expected.

 That was then replaced with `URLComponents` that does all the hard work for us, and finally we made our own `extension` to add some building blocks to make our daily work easier.

 If you didn't already know about `URLComponents` we hope to have convinced you that it is an awesome little helper to add to your toolbelt for when you need to work with `URL`s.